k-nuth/docs/content/developer_guide/dotnet/tutorials/how_to_generate_addresses.md

 ## Generate Private key

 Now we can generate the private key.
-The private key has 256 bits in lenght.
+The private key has 256 bits in length.
 And can be encoded in different formats:

 * Raw
 * Hex